deewhy26/ManualTestingLLM/README.md

-his project takes multiple UI screenshots and user instructions as inputs to automatically generate manual test cases.
+This project takes multiple UI screenshots and user instructions as inputs to automatically generate manual test cases.

 ## Overview